Emily Jane Liles Harris

 Emily Jane Liles Harris (1827–1899) was a farmer and writer whom lived in Spartanburg, South Carolina.
 Emily was the only daughter of Amos Liles and Sarah Daniels.
 Her father Amos, who was also farmer as well as a slave owner, while her mother, Sarah, stayed home and tended to the children.
 When Emily was 13, her family moved to Fairforest, South Carolina and settled on a farm with their slaves.

 Education

-When Harris and her family moved to Fairforest, her father, Amos wanted his only daughter to have an education so he sent her to the Spartanburg Female Academy (also known as the Spartanburg Female Seminary).
+When Harris and her family moved to Fairforest, her father, Amos wanted his only daughter to have an education so he sent her to the Spartanburg Female Academy (also known as the Spartanburg Female Seminary) when she was 13.
 Harris studied under Pheobe Paine, who was a schoolteacher from Windham, Maine.
 Paine strongly believed that women should be educated.
+In the 1980s, Phillip Racine transcribed Emily's journals and says that he could see Paine's influence in Emily's writing and that it showed elegance and emotion.
+You can see this emotion in her journal entry's when she is writing while her husband is gone and she has no choice but to write her feelings down.

 Marriage and later life

 On April 3, 1846, Emily married David Golightly Harris (1824–1875).
+Together they had nine children.
 David was the only son of a thriving farmer and real estate investor.
 Before the Civil War, David was a small slaveholder in Spartanburg, South Carolina.
 David's father gave him 50 acres so he would be able to start his own farm.
 Same with Emily, she inherited her father's farm and five of his slaves.
 Together, the two had 1,000 acres of land and ten slaves.
+From 1855 to 1870, David kept a journal in which he described the life of a slaveholder and small town Spartanburg farmer, as well as what he thought about emancipation and the Confederate defeat.With all of these slaves and land they had together David became a leader in society and politics which gave way to lots of connections for the family.
+The money and land gave them a step up in the farmer's class.